MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/using-teams-client-sdk.md

 #### App permissions

 App capabilities that require the user to grant [device permissions](../../concepts/device-capabilities/device-capabilities-overview.md) (such as *location*) aren't yet supported for apps running outside of Teams.
-There is currently no way to check app permissions in Settings or your app header when running in Outlook or Office.
-If a Teams app running in Office or Outlook calls a TeamsJS (or HTML5) API that triggers device permissions, that API will generates an error and fail to display a system dialog asking for user consent.
+There is currently no way to check app permissions in Settings or your app header when running in Outlook or Microsoft 365.
+If a Teams app running in Microsoft 365 or Outlook calls a TeamsJS (or HTML5) API that triggers device permissions, that API will generates an error and fail to display a system dialog asking for user consent.

 Current guidance for now is to modify your code to catch the failure: